Croking09/markdown-editor/README.md

 - 👀 Real-time preview
 - 🔄 Synchronized scrolling between editor and preview
 - 📂 Drag and drop support for `.md` files
 - 🌙 Light and dark mode with dynamic styling
+- 🔧 Resizable panels